Raxen001/raxen001.github.io/content/projects/pechacks/pechacks.md

 ## Hour 6 - 12

 We got all the pieces we need and started hacking away to bring them together.
 Our flutter team were hard at work on making an awesome frontend.
-We were workign away at making a mock bank api and api for our swift app.
+We were working away at making a mock bank api and api for our swift app.

 ## Hour 12 - 24